 If you have inflammatory conditions or are trying to lose weight I also suggest avoiding dairy until these issues are resolved.

 There are no essential amino acids or fats in dairy that can't be obtained from other Paleo food sources.
-And contrary to popular belief your bones wont disintegrate best generic levitra overnight through lack of calcium if you give up dairy completely.
+And contrary to popular belief your bones wont disintegrate tadalafil through lack of calcium if you give up dairy completely.
 Dairy remains a "grey-area" Paleo food for good reason.
 It is problematic for many people.

 Having said that dairy can be a very healthy food in the right circumstances.
 It is also damned delicious and adds a huge amount of flexibility to your diet if tolerated.
 This is why I incorporate dairy in my diet as one of my Big Four Paleo Exceptions.